madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should make a new bid for FA2 tokens auction;
    - ✅ should charge a bid fee from a previous bidder and refund QUIPU tokens without bid fee to him;
    - ✅ should charge a new bid from a new bidder.
+   - ✅ should charge a new bid with extension auction.

 4. `claim`: